 I was pleased with the results.
 Fruit is truly nature’s candy.
 It’s amazing how sweet some fruits are.
 I promise that you will NOT miss the sugar in these cookies at all!

 After dinner, tonight, my son and I dipped our cookies in milk and enjoyed them!

 – 1/3 cup of room temperature butter

 – One mashed up a ripe banana

 – 1/2 cup of mini chocolate chips

-In a bowl, mix together banana and vanilla and chocolate chips.
+In a bowl, mix banana and vanilla and chocolate chips.
 Add dry ingredients and continue to mix.
-Using your cookie scoop, drop the cookies 1 inch apart from each other on a cookie sheet and bake at 350 fahrenheit for 10 minutes.
+Using your cookie scoop, drop the cookies 1 inch apart from each other on a cookie sheet and bake at 350 Fahrenheit for 10 minutes.

 I made my cookies mini.
 I don’t think my toddler needs a huge adult size cookie, even if there is no sugar added!

 I will be making these again sometime!
-I am really happy with the way they turned out!
+I am pleased with the way they turned out!